tapis-project/documentation/source/technical/workflows/quick-start.rst

 After the pipeline has finished running, take a look in your Dockerhub image repository and you will find you newly pushed image.

+If you SSH into the *Tapis System* that you selected as your archive, you will also find that you have some new directories and files in your **rootDir**;

+``/workflows/archive/<UUID of the pipeline run>/my-image-build/output/.stdout``.

+If you want to find the output for any task for a given pipeline run, simply navigate to the archive directory, ``cd`` into directory with the pipline run UUID, then ``cd`` into the directory with that task's name.
+Inside the ``output/`` directory, you will find all of the data created by that task.